 What would a holiday in Spain with the children be without a visit to at water park?
 The biggest is Aqualand Water Park in Torremolinos but there are plenty of others to choose from.
-The park is home to the 22-metre-high Kamikaze water slide and a 1,440 square metre pool complete with a wave making machine.
+The park is home to the 22-metre-high Kamikaze water slide and a 1,440 square meter pool complete with a wave making machine.
 There is also a Kidzworld area where young children can enjoy themselves in complete safety.
 For a family night out visit Tivoli World in Benalmádena where you will find over 40 rides and attractions that include the traditional Ferris wheel and bumper cars.
 There is always live entertainment on the go and a Wild West show that the kids will just love.
 In Benalmádena you can also take a 15-minute ride up Mount Calamorro where on a clear day you can see the African coast and the Rock of Gibraltar.

 To witness wild animals like you have never seen before the Bioparc Fuengirola (Fuengirola) has changed how we will think of zoos forever.
 Gone are the traditional enclosures that have been replaced with a living zoo where animals are allowed to roam freely.
 The kids will love being able to walk amongst the animals in complete safety along paths that were designed to be wheelchair friendly.
-Bioparc Fuengirola is not only a living zoo, but a breeding centre for endangered species.
+Bioparc Fuengirola is not only a living zoo, but a breeding center for endangered species.
 Despite having only been open a short time it has gained widespread recognition for its work both in Spain and beyond.